barnardrc/speed-reader/README.md

 chmod +x setup.sh  # (Only needed the first time) ./setup.sh
 ```
-_Follow the on-screen prompts to install dependencies and the required AI model._
+_Follow the on-screen prompts to install dependencies and the recommended AI model (Optional)._

 #### Running the Application
 Once installation is complete, use the shortcut created in the root folder: